Student-Centered Assessment: A Multifaceted Approach

-Equitable design for assessment demands that we empower students to take agency for their own next steps in their learning.
-Regardless of where students learn and where they are in meeting their goals, educators can transform assessment into a welcome opportunity for all learners to tell their learning stories.
+Equitable design for assessment is an opportunity to empower students to take agency for their own next steps in their learning.
+It invites us to consider how students can partner in knowing where they are at and where they want to be.
+It allows all learners to tell their learning stories.

 1) Snapshot Assessments

-Assessment is sometimes reduced to a high stakes moment in time: a student taking a single test or quiz.
-Assessment is instead, an integral process of learning rather than a single anticipated moment.
+Assessment is sometimes reduced to a high stakes moment in time: a student taking a single test or practicing across weeks for one shot of demonstrating a skill.
+But assessment is a tool that captures growth over time.
+It prioritizes the process of learning rather than a single anticipated moment.
 Snapshot assessments empower learners.
 When a student demonstrates learning and growth areas in multiple ways throughout a process--rather than just at the end--teachers and students gather information about what learners can do next.
 When we design for frequent check-ins within our learning experiences, we offer students agency-rich opportunities to ask questions, to revisit concepts, and to monitor their progress.

 2) Process Portfolios

-Process portfolios are systems friendly, meaningful, and useful assessment tools that invite conversation, feedback, and engagement on learning.
-They are adaptable, capturing learning over time in one helpful place, regardless of whether students are learning in-person, online, or between the two.
+Process portfolios are friendly, meaningful, and useful systems that invite conversation, feedback, and engagement on learning.
+They are adaptable, capturing learning over time in one helpful place.
 Simple structures like collaborative slide decks established at the start of an experience can become profound spaces for students to share pre-thinking, goals, on-going reflections, and evidence of learning.
 Diversified modes of audio, video, text and images are easily added for speedy syntheses of progress.
 And since sharing settings allow anyone to view, peers and caregivers can be invited into the process portfolio to follow protocols for offering feedback and supporting goal-setting.

-Process portfolios encourage a growth mindset; they are assessment tools that contribute to a culture of learning that invites risk-taking, reflection, and revision.
+Process portfolios encourage a growth mindset; they are assessment tools that contribute to a culture of learning that invites story-telling, reflection, and revision.

 3) Self-Assessment